11 Minute Read

 We like a deal as much as the next person, but if you’re shopping "for sport," take a time-out.
-Why not start the tradition of not waking up at 3 a.m. on Black Friday to battle thousands of equally sleep-deprived shopping warriors just to get the best "deal"?
+We’ve got a great Christmas tradition idea for you: How about not waking up at 3 a.m. on Black Friday to battle thousands of equally sleep-deprived shopping warriors just to get the best "deal"?

-5. Family Portrait Christmas Cards
+5. Christmas Cards

 6. Price-Inflated Plane Tickets